nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 <p>
 Before the case, let’s discuss the aforementioned data.
 Mark the vein and artery <b>before</b> arrival to operating room.
 Nerve block by anesthesiology for all patients.
 For ALL patients: verify venous blood gas potassium is <5 <b><u>before</u></b> the patient goes to the operating room.<br>
 <p>
-Equipment & supplies to ask for: AVF instrument set; ortho tip for suction; two U-drapes.
+Equipment & supplies to ask for: AVF instrument set; ortho tip for suction; two U-drapes; 6-0 Prolene on BV needle; Surgicel Snow.
 If ESRD or planned AVG, have in the room: 5mm x 40+cm J&J Artegraft (bovine carotid) and Gore tapered 4-7mm Propaten.<br>
 <p>

+Procedure:
+1. Cautery-less expose of the vein, then mobilizing the vein
+2. Expose the artery
+3. (If AVG, create tunnel)
-Procedure: (1) mobilize vein / expose artery / create tunnel; (3) give 3,000 units of heparin, then arteriotomy <5mm to reduce the risk of steal syndrome, then connection(s); (4) Doppler to assess flow in vein/AVG and at wrist.
-(5) Protamine 30mg and police the wound for hemostasis.
+4. Give 3,000 units of heparin, then arteriotomy <5mm to reduce the risk of steal syndrome, then anastomoses(s);
+5. Doppler to assess flow in vein/AVG and at wrist.
+6. Protamine 30mg and police the wound for hemostasis.
 Do not use hemostatic agents beyond Surgicel.

 For brachiobasilic elevation, read the technique described in [this article](https://pubmed.ncbi.nlm.nih.gov/28041805/).<br>